aliyun/terraform-provider-alicloud/website/docs/r/slb_listener.html.markdown

 * `health_check_timeout` - (Optional) Maximum timeout of each health check response.
 It is required when `health_check` is on.
 Valid value range: [1-300] in seconds.
 Default to 5.
 Note: If `health_check_timeout` < `health_check_interval`, its will be replaced by `health_check_interval`.
 * `health_check_interval` - (Optional) Time interval of health checks.
 It is required when `health_check` is on.
 Valid value range: [1-50] in seconds.
 Default to 2.
 * `health_check_http_code` - (Optional) Regular health check HTTP status code.
 Multiple codes are segmented by “,”.
 It is required when `health_check` is on.
 Default to `http_2xx`.
 Valid values are: `http_2xx`,  `http_3xx`, `http_4xx` and `http_5xx`.
-* `health_check_method` - (Optional, Available in 1.70.0+) HealthCheckMethod used for health check.Valid values: ["head", "get"] `http` and `https` support regions ap-northeast-1, ap-southeast-1, ap-southeast-2, ap-southeast-3, us-east-1, us-west-1, eu-central-1, ap-south-1, me-east-1, cn-huhehaote, cn-zhangjiakou, ap-southeast-5, cn-shenzhen, cn-hongkong, cn-qingdao, cn-chengdu, eu-west-1, cn-hangzhou", cn-beijing, cn-shanghai.This function does not support the TCP protocol .
+* `health_check_method` - (Optional, Available since 1.70.0) HealthCheckMethod used for health check.Valid values: ["head", "get"] `http` and `https` support regions ap-northeast-1, ap-southeast-1, ap-southeast-2, ap-southeast-3, us-east-1, us-west-1, eu-central-1, ap-south-1, me-east-1, cn-huhehaote, cn-zhangjiakou, ap-southeast-5, cn-shenzhen, cn-hongkong, cn-qingdao, cn-chengdu, eu-west-1, cn-hangzhou", cn-beijing, cn-shanghai.This function does not support the TCP protocol .
 * `ssl_certificate_id` - (Deprecated) SLB Server certificate ID.
 It has been deprecated from 1.59.0 and using `server_certificate_id` instead.
-* `server_certificate_id` - (Optional, Available in 1.59.0+) SLB Server certificate ID.
+* `server_certificate_id` - (Optional, Available since 1.59.0) SLB Server certificate ID.
 It is required when `protocol` is `https`.
 The `server_certificate_id` is also required when the value of the `ssl_certificate_id`  is Empty.
-* `ca_certificate_id` - (Optional, Available in 1.104) SLB CA certificate ID.
+* `ca_certificate_id` - (Optional, Available since 1.104) SLB CA certificate ID.
 Only when `protocol` is `https` can be specified.
 * `gzip` - (Optional) Whether to enable "Gzip Compression".
 If enabled, files of specific file types will be compressed, otherwise, no files will be compressed.
 Default to true.
-Available in v1.13.0+.
+Available since v1.13.0+.
 * `x_forwarded_for` - (Optional) Whether to set additional HTTP Header field "X-Forwarded-For" (documented below).
-Available in v1.13.0+.
-The details see Block `x_forwarded_for`.
+Available since v1.13.0+.
+See [`x_forwarded_for`](#x_forwarded_for) below.
 * `acl_status` - (Optional) Whether to enable "acl(access control list)", the acl is specified by `acl_id`.
 Valid values are `on` and `off`.
 Default to `off`.
 * `acl_type` - (Optional) Mode for handling the acl specified by acl_id.
 If `acl_status` is "on", it is mandatory.
 Otherwise, it will be ignored.
 Valid values are `white` and `black`. `white` means the Listener can only be accessed by client ip belongs to the acl; `black` means the Listener can not be accessed by client ip belongs to the acl.
 * `acl_id` - (Optional) the id of access control list to be apply on the listener, is the id of resource alicloud_slb_acl.
 If `acl_status` is "on", it is mandatory.
 Otherwise, it will be ignored.